 For a PT PMA to operate in Indonesia, it should consist of at least one director and one commissioner (one of which must be an Indonesian), plus two shareholders (can be foreign or local individuals or corporations, or a combination of both).

-A PT PMA requires at least IDR 10 billion (USD 750,000) capital investment, with the paid-up capital amounting to 25% of the total capital.
+A PT PMA requires at least IDR 10 billion of capital investment, with the minimum paid-up capital of also IDR 10 billion as well.

 Except for Jakarta, a domicile letter is still required for company registration in Indonesia.
 It is important to know that a residential address is strictly prohibited to carry out a business in Indonesia.
 If you want to avoid a large cost of building up a new office, you can always opt for a virtual office or a serviced office in Indonesia.